dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
 well
-yeah and i host to meet up on dash i have dash and you know i'm i love that model so at that level i totally agree it's just a tricky thing to implement technically given all the way that the
+yes and i host to meet up on Dash i have Dash and you know i'm i love that model so at that level i totally agree it's just a tricky thing to implement technically given all the way that the